 The popularity of trekking in India has grown over the years.
 People from all over the world come here every year to trek the Himalayan trails.
-It is the world’s mightiest mountain system and has nine out of the ten highest peaks of Earth.
-Trekking the Himalayas come with picturesque views of valleys, extensive snow-capped mountain crowns, pristine water streams, and a wide variety of biodiversity.
+It is the world’s mightiest mountain system and has nine out of the ten highest peaks on Earth.
+Trekking the Himalayas comes with picturesque views of valleys, extensive snow-capped mountain crowns, pristine water streams, and a wide variety of biodiversity.
 Some of the Himalayan trails can be strenuous, but the rewards are unparalleled.

 Preparing yourself for a winter trek in the Himalayas is very important.
 Making a meticulous packing list can save you a lot of time.
 It will make sure that you have everything you need during the trek.

 It is good to be prepared, and you can double-check with the trekking team before leaving your home that you have everything you need.
 A checklist also helps you while packing.
 You can include all the essentials you need on the trek in the list and can locate each at the right place.